 I’m going to add three more resources to this list.
 The caveat is that if you are going to use the most obvious and most accessible one, I believe it’s critical that at least one of the other two is also used.

 The most visible engaging and accessible to English Language Learners is a new “talking story” with animation from The Weekly Reader called The Story of Squanto.
 It’s engaging and well-done.
 Unfortunately, it also doesn’t make any attempt at communicating anything other than the whitewashed version of the story.

-I don’t consider myself to necessarily be the most “politically correct” person around, but to leave out even a mention of his life as a slave and the destruction of his people seems pretty insulting to Native Americans and to the student audience of the story.
+To leave out even a mention of his life as a slave and the destruction of his people seems pretty insulting to Native Americans and to the student audience of the story.
 Jeez, I know Brainpop gets criticized, but even their Thanksgiving movie refers to the damage caused to Native Americans.

 It could be a great lesson combining that movie with a lesson from Squanto Worksheet from EL Civics, along with questions like: What are the differences between the stories?
 Why do you think they are different?
 Are there examples in your own life or culture where the “public” story is different from what really happened?

 I’ve also found two resources helpful in developing lessons that give a little more of a critical perspective to Thanksgiving.
 One is from Education World and is called Are You Teaching The Real Story of Thanksgiving?
 The other is an older blog post from Education Week titled Rethinking Thanksgiving (the post itself is thought-provoking, though the link within it is no longer active).

 Of course, the most helpful resource is a book you can buy from Rethinking Schools (which is on The Best Teacher Resource Sites For Social Justice Issues).
 It’s called Rethinking Columbus.